teivah/majorana/README.md

 ## MVM-4

-One issue with MVM-3 is when it met a unconditional branches.
+One issue with MVM-3 is when it met an unconditional branches.
 For example:

 ```asm
 main: